 When it comes to minimalist weightlifting shoes, there might be none more famous than the Converse Chuck Taylor All-Star.
 What makes them so great?
 The flat sole allows a lifter to feel more connected to the floor, improving stability and force transfer.

 But when it comes to more rigorous WODs involving rope climbs, box jumps, or quick sprints between reps, Converse lack the durability to power through.
 Enter: NoBull’s training sneakers.

 Nobull trainers are beloved for their flat feel, durability, and minimalist design, all of which have made them a match for weightlifting and CrossFit alike.
 But how do they stack up?
-I wore a pair through squats, deadlifts, lunges, agility work, running, and around town to find out.
+I wore a pair through squats, deadlifts, lunges, agility work, and running for the last six months to find out.

 What Are NoBull Men’s Trainer Shoes?